firefly-iii/docs/docs/docs/data-importer/faq/index.md

 ### Can the data importer sync with my bank?

 Yes.
-The data importer uses Spectre and Nordigen to connect to over 6000 banks.
-Please see the [configuration page](../installation/configuration.md) for more details and read up on [Nordigen and Salt Edge / Spectre](spectre-and-nordigen.md).
+The data importer uses Spectre and GoCardless to connect to over 6000 banks.
+Please see the [configuration page](../installation/configuration.md) for more details and read up on [GoCardless and Salt Edge / Spectre](spectre-and-nordigen.md).

 There is also a [Firefly III API](../../firefly-iii/index.md) that you can connect to \[YOUR BANK HERE\], if you are clever enough to build something in your favorite programming language.

 ### Can you clean-up the transactions from \[my bank\]?

-If your bank delivers terrible files, or when the Nordigen / Salt Edge import is exceptionally messy, there is not much I can do about it.
+If your bank delivers terrible files, or when the GoCardless / Salt Edge import is exceptionally messy, there is not much I can do about it.

 You can use the suggestions on **[this page](messy-transactions.md)** to learn how to clean up transactions.